 Mail to non-empire countries had of course not been flown at the EAMS rate and so there was not such a drastic change in airmail rates.

 This cover is postmarked in Auckland on 12 October 1939 and is addressed to Eindhoven.
-It would be flown to England, possibly on SW 181 that left Sydney on 18 October and arrived in Southampton on 29 October [4].
-It would then go to the Netherlands, possibly by surface.
+It may have be flown to England on SW 181 that left Sydney on 18 October and arrived in Southampton on 29 October [4], but may have been delayed by the censors.

 Although the UK flying boat base had been moved from Southampton to Poole in Dorset on the outbreak of war, it was moved back to Southampton in the middle of October.
 (It was moved back to Poole in January 1940.)